These maps chart LGBT rights progress around the world. Image: REUTERS/Darren Ornitz

 Where can same sex couples get married?

-Despite many countries legally recognizing same sex couples, some of them still outlaw same-sex marriage.
+Despite many countries legally recognizing LGBT rights, some of them still outlaw same-sex marriage.
 This map shows the clear East/West divide between where you can marry a same-sex partner and where you can’t.
 Colombia legalized same sex marriage in the last year, but it became illegal in Botswana.

 The right to change gender is legal throughout most of the world, but in most places only after surgery.
 It is still illegal in around 20 countries.

 Across much of the world, same-sex couples cannot legally adopt a child.
 In those countries where same-sex adoption is legal, many stipulate that couples must be married, or can only do it if they are single.
-In some cases they can only adopt stepchildren.
-In Kazakhstan same-sex couples can adopt a child legally, but can’t get married.
+In some cases, they can only adopt stepchildren.

 Banning discrimination on the basis of a person’s sexual orientation and/or gender identity is illegal in only a handful of countries.